LukaszWatroba/v-tabs/README.md

 <button type="button" ng-click="tabs.next()">Next</button>
 ```

-#### Transcluded scope
+#### Scope

-To control the directive from it's transcluded scope, use the following properties:
+To control the directive from it's transcluded scope, use the following properties and mathods:

 ##### $tabs